tierratelematics/ninjagoat-map/README.md

 # Ninjagoat-map

-Ninjagoat bindings for a leaflet map.
+Ninjagoat bindings for a leaflet map with built in support for observing GeoJSON data, draw/edit shapes and geocoding.

 ## Installation